 After a Return calculation has been made and a state/institutional refund policy, if applicable, has been applied, any resulting credit balance (i.e. earned Title IV funds exceed institutional charges) must be paid within 14 days from the date that The School performs the Return calculation and will be paid in one of the following manners:

-- 1. Based on the student's (or parent's, if a Federal PLUS loan) election granted at the time of enrollment, reduce the student's Title IV loan debt (not limited to the student's loan debt for the period of enrollment), unless the student's provides written instructions to the contrary at the time of withdrawal: - 2.
+- 1. With the student's (or parents, if a Federal PLUS loan) permission, reduce the student's Title IV loan debt (not limited to the student's loan debt for the period of enrollment) - 2.
 Return to the student.